Politics

 Ukraine's top security officials meet US negotiators in Miami amid peace push

 Ukraine's negotiators arrived in Miami on Dec.
-4 to meet with U.S. President Donald Trump's envoys, Steve Witkoff and Jared Kushner, to discuss the latest push for a peace deal.
+4 to continue discussions on peace efforts with U.S. President Donald Trump's envoys, Steve Witkoff and Jared Kushner.

-Rustem Umerov, the secretary of Ukraine's National Security and Defense Council, and Andrii Hnatov, the chief of staff of Ukraine's Armed Forces, are again meeting U.S. officials after leading earlier talks in Florida on Nov.
+Rustem Umerov, the secretary of Ukraine's National Security and Defense Council, and Andrii Hnatov, the chief of staff of Ukraine's Armed Forces, met again with U.S. officials after leading earlier talks in Florida on Nov.
 30 and Dec.
 1.

 The talks reportedly ended late in the evening on Dec.
-4, a source in the Ukrainian delegation told the news outlet Suspilne.
+4, a source in the Ukrainian delegation told the news outlet Suspilne, without providing further details.

 The visit comes amid a surge of diplomatic efforts after the U.S. backed a 28-point plan that many viewed as effectively pushing Ukraine toward capitulation in Russia's all-out war.